Owning a controller is a must today, even if you are a PC gamer!

 The first on our list is the controller of the most popular gaming console today.
 While the previous generation’s DualShock 3 was a complete no-go for PC due to a lack of official drivers, the new and improved DualShock 4 is a different story.
 It’s a very good controller for PC.

 The most notable thing about DualShock 4 is the fact that it is the most radical revision of Sony’s classic PlayStation controller to date.
-The design, layout, and functionality had hardly changed since the first iteration of the console and as such, the DualShock 4 looks like a light-year long leap in comparison.
+The design, layout, and functionality had hardly changed since the first iteration of the console, and as such, the DualShock 4 looks like a light-year long leap in comparison.

 Moreover, DualShock 3 was also infamous for its trigger buttons.
 They were uncomfortable to hold down since their shape made it very easy for the user’s finger to slip off.
 Luckily for FPS and TPS enthusiasts, the DualShock 4 comes with redesigned triggers, which can now be used and held down with much greater ease and comfort.

 - Touchpad – Perhaps the most recognizable feature of Sony’s new controller is the touchpad.
-It occupies the middle portion of the controller where the Sony logo used to be, and it can be used in multiple ways.
+It occupies the middle portion of the controller where the Sony logo used to be, and it can be utilized in multiple ways.

-In addition to the most obvious application as a cursor or camera control, the touchpad is clickable and can be used as two separate buttons.
+In addition to the most evident application as a cursor or camera control, the touchpad is clickable and can be used as two separate buttons.
 Moreover, it recognizes a number of swiping gestures that either a game or the software it is running through can interpret as specific commands.

 - Gyroscope – The DualShock 4 ditches the previous generation’s iffy Sixaxis motion detection technology in favor of a more advanced gyroscope.
 It allows greater freedom and more accurate input: you can use it to fine-tune your aim in shooting games or to steer a car in racing games, among other things.
 On top of that, it makes using a cursor on the desktop easier than ever.